cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 To meet our compliance we will be carrying out our tasks here in a certain order.
 Also we will be doing some additional hardening steps which are not specified by the policy.
 Some of such task are creating a kickstart installation with disk encryption, creating SSH  keys with high grade encryption etc.
 ## Kickastart Installation
-It will not be possible and practical to change the partition during a remediation steps on a production systems.
+It will not be possible and practical to change the partition during  remediation steps  on a production systems after having done your security scan.
 If you installing a system which you need to comply with  this STIG policy we  suggest you to use the [kickstart file](hardened-linux/centos7/ks/stig-centos7-ks.cfg) which we include in this GitHub project.
-This section of the document describes the sections of the kickstart file with reference to our secuiruty policy.
+This section of the document describes the sections of the kickstart file with reference to our security policy.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzkwNTgwOTRdfQ==
+eyJoaXN0b3J5IjpbLTE5OTczMzIzNzNdfQ==
 -->